Feature Matrix

 | API Access | ||

 Data as of February 2026.
-Features are based on publicly available information, vendor documentation, and published pricing tiers.
+Features are based on publicly available information and vendor documentation.
+Document360 discontinued its free tier in November 2024.
+Slab's Business plan pricing is custom/contact sales.

 Strengths & Weaknesses